horovod/horovod/docs/spark.md

 spark = SparkSession.builder.config(conf=conf).getOrCreate()
 ```

-This approach allows to reuse the same Spark cluster for data preparation
+This approach allows you to reuse the same Spark cluster for data preparation
 and training.

 ### Security

-Horovod in Spark uses Open MPI to run the Horovod jobs in Spark, and so
+Horovod in Spark uses Open MPI to run the Horovod jobs in Spark, so
 it's as secure as the Open MPI implementation itself.

 Since Open MPI does not use encrypted communication and is capable of